 Plan Type Specifics (from chart above)

-- Three sets of NICETT Level 3 or 4 plans are required to be submitted with hydraulic calculations.
+- Two sets of NICETT Level 3 or 4 plans in accordance with NFPA 13 are required to be submitted with hydraulic calculations.

-- Provide cut sheets on heads and pipe scheduling.
+- Provide cut sheets on heads and pipe materials.

 - Two sets of professional engineered (PE) signed and sealed plans are required to be submitted.